cfengine/documentation/manuals/design-center/integrating-mission-portal-with-git.markdown

 ## Connecting the Mission Portal to the git repository

-1. Log in to the Mission Portal as an administrator (member of the `admin` role).
+1. Log in to the Mission Portal as an administrator (e.g. the `admin` user).
 2. Navigate to Settings -> Version control repository.
 3. Input the settings from the git service that you are using or configured.
 4. Click save settings and make sure it reports success.